Code analysis

 Permissions

-- View policies: Allows you to view the code analysis policy that defines how you can build your automations.
+- View policies: Allows you to view the code analysis policy that defines how developers can build automations.

 Components

-- Policy editor: Contains a global policy for all Control Room users.
+- Policy editor: Contains multiple named policies for all Control Room users.

 - Rules: As the foundation of code analysis, rules help to evaluate bot code.
 Rules can be simple or complex depending on the evaluation that is performed.
 Rules include coding practices that can be verified.
 They apply to packages and actions in the automation code.
 A rule consists of a unique RULE_CODE and a description to indicate the nature of evaluation to be performed on the code.